dgudtsov/pcap2uml/README.md

 * Now support multiple render_format, i.e. can generate png and svg at one pass

 * Now participants configuration stored in separate file
+* New experimental plugin for wireshark.
+Is doesn't ready for production yet, work in progress

 # Configure